The 16 Most Life-Changing Health & Wellness Books of 2022, Say Therapists and Readers

 Readers back this up, too.
 Haical Sajovic Haddad updated their review after applying the Atomic Habits system for 100 days “because [it has] sincerely worked.”
 And with nearly 100,000 reviewers (at press time) who back the book’s 4.8-star rating, this may be the tool to help you finally break out of negative habits while forming others that stick.

 Atlas of the Heart

 “This book is like a textbook for being human,” writes reader Tomas Milo about Atlas of the Heart. “[Brown’s] books give me the language to help me understand my hard feelings and experiences.”
 By mapping out 87 distinct human emotions, Atlas of the Heart explores how these thoughts and feelings shape our lives and behaviors.
 This understanding aims to teach readers to turn inward in order to strengthen connections and relationships with others.
-And it’s done just that for the 7,700 reviewers who rate it at 4.8 stars.
+And it’s done just that for the more than 12,000 reviewers who rate it at 4.8 stars.

 “[It’s] the emotional dictionary you didn’t know you needed,” wrote therapist Rob Jordan.
 “Many of the emotions we recognize and discuss are just the tip of the iceberg, and this book helps you discover what’s under the surface.”

 Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge and the Teachings of Plants

 In Braiding Sweetgrass, Robin Wall Kimmerer brings together two perspectives she knows well.
 As a botanist and an ecology professor, Kimmerer is very familiar with using science to answer the mysteries of our natural world.
 As a member of the Potawatomi Nation, she also considers plants and animals to be our oldest teachers—and to hold answers all their own.